 Subpart A. General Admissions Process

-- Application Form.
-All applicants must submit a complete Minnesota State online application form or a South Central College paper application.
+- Complete the Minnesota State online application form or a South Central College paper application.

-- Appeals.
-Students denied admission or enrollment as a visiting student may appeal.
-Appeals of denial of admission or enrollment based on financial holds shall not be accepted.
+Students denied admission or enrollment may appeal.
+Appeals of denial of admission or enrollment based on financial holds will not be accepted.

 A person enrolling at the college as an international student must submit the following to the Admissions Office: